BOrekhova/borekhova/README.md

-hi there
-she / her
-learning python
+✨hi there✨

-- 🔭 I’m currently working on my english pronunciation
+- 🐬 I’m currently working on my english pronunciation
-- 🌱 I’m currently learning python and c++
+- 🐳 I’m learning python and c++
-- 📫 How to reach me: barbaraorekhova@gmail.com
+- 🐟 How to reach me: barbaraorekhova@gmail.com